codsen/codsen/packages/string-remove-widows/README.md

 | `ranges`                 | Array of zero or more ranges (arrays) | Calculated ranges used to produce the `res` |
 | `log`                    | Plain object                          | See its format below                        |

-for example here's how the output could look like:
+for example, here's how the output could look like:

 ```js
 {